 SPECIAL EDUCATION TEACHER

-These professionals assess student skills and produce lesson plans that will benefit them the most.
-They may be charged with teaching an entire class or with a particular individual.
-Using their specially designed lesson plans, they judge the progress of students on a regular basis.
+As a special education teacher, you will assess student skills and produce lesson plans that will benefit them the most.
+You may be charged with teaching an entire class.
+However, you could also just work with a particular individual.
+By using specially designed lesson plans, you can judge the progress of your students on a regular basis.

 KINDERGARTEN AND ELEMENTARY SCHOOL TEACHERS

-Kindergarten and elementary school teachers are often the first educators students come in contact with.
-They are charged with teaching students the basics of a broad area of topics, including reading, writing, math and others.
+If you are a Kindergarten or elementary school teacher, you are often the first educators students come into contact with.
+You will be in charge of teaching students the basics across a broad area of topics.
+Some of the topics you could cover include reading, writing, math and others.

-Childcare workers ensure that children are safe and well taken care of while parents and other family members are away.
-They track a child’s progress and make sure they receive an adequate amount of nap and play time.
+As a childcare worker, you will ensure that children are safe and well taken care of while their parents and other family members are away.
+As a childcare worker, you will track a child’s progress.
+You will also make sure they receive an adequate amount of nap time and play time.

 Entry Level education: HS diploma